mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that writes into and over wtites into the file ls_cwd_content theresult of the command ls -la Script that duplicates the last line of the file iacta Script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Script that counts the number of directories and sub-directories in the current directory without the current and working directory.
+Hidden directories should be counted too